-VE Day 75 at home: how the UK will channel 1945 spirit in lockdown
+VE Day 75 at home: How the UK will channel 1945 spirit in lockdown

 – Derby City Council will be broadcasting a special pre-recorded dedication service to mark VE Day at 2.45pm on Facebook.

-– In East Anglia, King’s Lynn & West Norfolk Borough Council is holding online 1940s dance classes along with an ARP Warden plane-spotting quiz as part of its celebrations.
+– In East Anglia, King’s Lynn and West Norfolk Borough Council is holding online 1940s dance classes along with an ARP warden plane-spotting quiz as part of its celebrations.